FAQ – Frequently Asked Questions…

 I already have hearing aids, how can you help me?

 We want to make it easy for you to receive great services for your hearing aids, so you are more than welcome to continue your services at our clinic.
 Your first appointment is at no cost, so it gives you a chance to see what we can do for you.
-If you choose to continue your services with us, we offer a Service Bundle at a reasonable price, which includes services for the remaining life-time of your hearing aids, batteries and some maintenance products.
-If you are ready to purchase new hearing aids within two years of purchasing this Service Bundle, we will gladly deduct a portion of what you paid towards your new hearing aids.
+If you choose to continue your services with us, we offer Service Bundles to suit your needs.
 Please call us to inquire.
+Some conditions may apply.

 Echo Audiology Programs